muhammadharis/EventConnect/README.md

 # EventConnect

-This project was created for a Hackathon called Hack the 6ix, and it allows Github users within a certain vicinity in a Hackathon to connect with each other and interact easier.
+This project was created to allow Github users within a certain vicinity in a networking event or Hackathon to connect with each other and interact more easily.

 Live @ https://eventconnecter.herokuapp.com